-Private placements of securities fall outside the scope of public offerings and, accordingly, are exempted from the obligation to publish a prospectus.
+Private placements of securities made under the circumstances described under article 5 (2) of the Prospectus Law fall outside the scope of public offerings and, accordingly, are exempted from the obligation to publish a prospectus.
 See question 2 for a list of offers that are exempt from the obligation to publish a prospectus.
 There are no specific rules governing the private placing of securities.
-However, general principles of laws would apply and issuers should endeavour to deliver accurate and not misleading information on the securities issuance and the private placing process.
+However, general principles of laws would apply and issuers should endeavour to deliver accurate and non-misleading information on the securities issuance and the private placing process.
 Their liability could be involved on grounds of general principles of contractual and civil law or liability in tort (see questions 8 and 19).